StrawmanDave/Sort1_2410/README.md

 # Sort1_2420
-The first sorting assingment for 2420
+The first sorting assignment for 2420